-A fireplace adds character and value to your home.
+A fireplace adds ambiance and value to your home.
 When a person imagines their dream home, the home typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heater or snuggling around a cozy fire.

 It’s hard to resist the charm of of a toasty fire, but how do you pick between a gas or wood burning fireplace?
-There are many points to consider when deciding how to make sure your home stays warm through those cold, winter months.
+There are many factors to consider when deciding how to make sure your home stays warm through those cold, winter months.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
-You get the ability to roast marshmallows indoors.
-Something you don’t get is an effective heating source.
-Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has regular service performed.
+You get the chance to roast marshmallows indoors.
+Something you don’t get is an efficient heating source.
+Wood fires typically receive up to a 15% efficiency rating, considerably lower than a furnace that has routine service performed.
 They do generate a lot of heat, but most of that heat is lost up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up the chimney.

 Air Quality and Maintenance